vegaprotocol/specs/specs/0016-product-builtin-future.md

 1. A market that was suspended for receiving settlement data before trading termination remains suspended until a governance vote changes the status
 1. A market that was suspended for receiving settlement data before trading termination can be closed by governance vote
 1. A market that was suspended for receiving settlement data before trading termination can be settled by governance vote if the trading_termination_trigger and settlement_data source are changed and the status is set to ACTIVE by governance vote

-## Final Settlement

-- [ ] check it can't happen on invalid / other data from the data source (i.e. a price with the wrong timestamp)
-- [ ] check it happens with the first and only the first price that is valid per the data source definition
-- [ ] check mark price is updated
-- [ ] settlement at expiry only ever happens once
+1. A market that has already settled and is in trading terminated status never processes any more lifecycle events even if the data source sends more valid data
+1. Lifecycle events are processed atomically as soon as they are triggered, i.e. the above condition always holds even for two or more transactions arriving at effectively the same time - only the transaction that is sequenced first triggers final settlement
+1. Once a market is finally settled, the mark price is equal to the settlement data and this is exposed on event bus and market data APIs